Missouri WIC

 Soy milk or tofu (issued to women as preference and children if nutritionally necessary)

-Infant foods, cereal, containers of fruits and vegetables, and fresh fruits and vegetables for 9 month old’s and older infants (infant meat for those who qualify)
+Infant foods, cereal, containers of fruits and vegetables, and possibly fresh fruits and vegetables for some infants (infant meat for those who qualify)

 Eggs